SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ### 2.2.5 Access Configuration Data

-Referencing the example code above, when the `Build()` method is called, the config server provider will make the appropriate REST call(s) to the config server and retrieve configuration values based on the settings that have been provided.
+When the `ConfigurationBuilder` builds the configuration, the Config Server client will make the appropriate REST call(s) to the Config Server and retrieve the configuration values based on the settings that have been provided.

-If there are any errors or problems accessing the config server, the application will continue to initialize, but the values from the server will not be retrieved.
+If there are any errors or problems accessing the server, the application will continue to initialize, but the values from the server will not be retrieved.
 If this is not the behavior you want, then you should set the `spring:cloud:config:failFast` to true.
-Once thats done, then the application will fail to start if problems occur during the `Build()`.
+Once thats done, then the application will fail to start if problems occur during the build.

-After the configuration has been built you can then access the retrieved data directly using the `IConfigurationRoot` returned from `Build()`.
+After the configuration has been built you can then access the retrieved data directly using `IConfiguration`.
 Here is some sample code illustrating how this is done:

 ```csharp
 ....